Needlepoint Newsletter October 2005 - Samantha Taylor News

 There are three basic types of Montilla wine - young fruity wines - aged (crianza) wines and generosos.
 The varieties include - *el fino* - *el amontillado* - *el palo cortado* - *el oloroso* or *el Pedro Ximénez*.

 No nation on earth is quite as good at enjoying itself as Spain.
-There are so many fiestas that even if you could attend more than one a day - you would not be able to visit them all in a single lifetime.
+There are so many fiestas that even if you could attend more than one a day you would not be able to see them all in a single lifetime.

 La Velá de la Fuensanta